EOSIO strategic vision

 Querying and reading history and state data from a blockchain continues to be challenging to scale.
 Here we are designing and building a performant query mechanism implemented in WASM that can enable contract developers to define and expose performant queries for their respective applications.
-This enables complex queries to be executed server-side minimising the back and forth that is currently necessary between client and server.
+This enables complex queries to be executed server-side, minimizing the back and forth that is currently necessary between client and server.
 This also enables easier scaling as it requires replicating lightweight query processes instead of replicating memory intensive nodeos processes.
 Further, this system may also enable inspecting historical state at any given block height.

 Developers: Better tooling, faster app development

 A pillar of the success for EOSIO™ has been the adoption of the platform for application development.
 Improving the developer experience through new tools and libraries for developers building applications on EOSIO™ based blockchains is an area of continued focus.
 Scroll down for an overview and continue reading about Developers in our latest article on the EOSIO Strategic Vision.

 Create GUI interfaces to make developer experience smoother